NikKowPHP/social-brain/chapters/chapter-7.md

 Execute the "Clarity Protocol."
 1.  **One Goal Per Message:** Define your single desired outcome.
 2.  **Headline First:** State your main point or request immediately.
-3.  **Chunk the Details:** Use short paragraphs, bullet points, and bolding to make information easy to scan.
+3.  **Chunk the Details:** Use short paragraphs, bullet points, and bolding (or verbal signposts) to make information easy to process.

 ---